-DPD certificate students (U.S. and permanent resident aliens) may take some DPD courses at another regionally accredited post-secondary institution with prior approval from the DPD director.
+D.P.D certificate students (U.S. and permanent resident aliens) may take some D.P.D. courses at another regionally accredited post-secondary institution with prior approval from the D.P.D. director.
 However, in order to receive a verification statement attesting to the completion of the Didactic Program in Dietetics, students must complete a minimum of five courses in residence at Simmons College, even if they have a Bachelor's degree in Nutrition from another regionally accredited college or university.

 Federal immigration policies prevent foreign students needing an F-1 visa to study in the U.S. from taking courses at an institution other than the one which issued the I-20, so, students issued an I-20 by Simmons must complete all courses at Simmons.

-Students must pass with a grade of C or better a minimum of 5 courses at Simmons College to be eligible to obtain a Certificate in the D.P.D. and a verification statement (the latter is required by the A.DA.) from Simmons College even if coursework equivalent to the aforementioned requirements has been completed elsewhere.
-Students who complete the Certificate in the D.P.D. at Simmons College will receive this certificate and also a verification statement which documents completion of A.D.A. required courses, once they have submitted the following to the D.P.D. director:
+D.P.D Certificate students must pass D.P.D. science courses with a grade of C- or better and D.P.D.
+Nutrition courses with a grade of B- or better to be eligible to receive a Verification Statement (the latter is the official documentation of completion required by CADE).
+Students who successfully complete the Certificate in the D.P.D. at Simmons College will receive this certificate and also a Verification Statement, once they have submitted the following to the D.P.D. director:

-- All official transcripts from all colleges attended for credit toward their degree and all colleges attended at which students took courses which fulfilled the Certificate in the D.P.D. requirements (approval of all courses proposed to be taken for the D.PD. at a college other than Simmons College is required by the Nutrition Department).
+- All official transcripts from all colleges attended for credit toward their degree and all colleges attended at which students took courses which fulfilled the Certificate in the D.P.D. requirements (prior approval of all courses proposed to be taken for the D.PD. at a college other than Simmons College is required by the Nutrition Department).
 These official transcripts are in addition to and separate from those submitted as part of the admission process; photocopies are not acceptable.
-These official transcripts are in addition to official transcripts required by the Office of Admission upon original application to the School. - A request for the verification statement (either by e-mail or hard copy).
-This request should include the student's full name, social security number, and the address to which the verification statements should be sent. - There is a 1-2 week turn-around time between the time of receipt of all aforementioned and the sending out of the verification statement.
+These official transcripts are in addition to official transcripts required by the Office of Admission upon original application to the School. - A request for the Verification Statement (either by e-mail or hard copy).
+This request should include the student's full name, the last four digits of their social security number, and the address to which the verification statements should be sent. - There is a 1-2 week turn-around time between the time of receipt of all aforementioned and the sending out of the Verification Statement.